Attorneys

 April D. Porter

-In addition to private practice, Mrs. Porter is a Certified Family Court Mediator.
-She has served as the Attorney for the City of Chester, a contract attorney for the South Carolina Legal Services, and a Magistrate Court Judge.
-Mrs. Porter is admitted to practice in South Carolina and before the U.S. District Court of South Carolina.
-She is a member of the South Carolina Bar, the Chester County, and York County Bar.
-She has been a member of the South Carolina Association for Justice and the American Bar Association.
-Mrs. Porter was recently admitted to the South Carolina Family Law Inn of Court.
+In addition to private practice, Mrs. Porter is a Certified Family Court Mediator and has held several distinguished public service roles, including Attorney for the City of Chester, Contract Attorney for South Carolina Legal Service and Magistrate Court Judge.
+She currently serves as the Attorney for the Town of Fort Lawn and the Town of Great Falls.
+She is an active member of the South Carolina Bar, South Carolina Women Lawyers Association, Chester County Bar, and York County Bar, and has been affiliated with the South Carolina Association for Justice and the American Bar Association.
+She is also a member of the South Carolina Family Law Inn of Court and Gregory Hayes Inn of Court.

-Mrs. Porter is married to Colonel Robert Dixon Burton and is the proud mother of her four children, Trey, Noble, Barrett, and Ella.
-She loves volunteering, running races, traveling, and cooking in her free time.
+Mrs. Porter is married to Colonel Robert Dixon Burton and is the proud mother of four children: Trey, Noble, Barrett, and Ella.
+Outside of her law practice, she enjoys traveling and cooking.
+Her guiding principle is reflected in her favorite Bible verse, Amos 5:24: “But let justice roll down like waters, and righteousness like an everflowing stream.”

 Stephanie Wood